abdoulayeYATERA/systemd-service-watcher/README.md

 - 1.Install

-  use install argument to install the script on the system
+  Use install argument to install the script on the system

   ```
   ./systemd-service-watcher/systemd-service-watcher.sh install